rantrix/calendator/api_docs/giveMeCalendarForDate.md

 # `.giveMeCalendarForMonthYear(month, year) => Array`

-Get an array representing a calendar for the given month and year.
+Builds an array representing a calendar for the given month and year, and then caches the result.
+If the method is called again with the same exact month and year, the cached result will be returned instead of building it again.

+The method will always check the cache first before building the calendar array.

 #### Arguments